 Ladies Lounge in the Hotel Daniell in Brisbane, Qld – early 1900s.
 Courtesy of Aussie~mobs, Flckr

-In 1925, the Boundary Hotel submitted some building plans to the Melbourne’s Licensing Court, which included a proposal for a ‘ladies’ parlour’.
-The court’s response was swift and unequivocal:
+In 1925, the Boundary Hotel submitted some building plans to the Melbourne’s Licensing Court, including a proposal for a ‘ladies’ parlour’.
+The court’s response was blunt:

 ‘You can have the parlour, but to advertise it as a “Ladies’ Parlour” is… reprehensible.’
 (Argus, 14 July 1925, p 14)